peterfairfield/anaxis/e/materials.md

 The Eye is made of tar.
 The Staff is made of wood

+The Dagger, They Black and White, White and Black, The Stag, The Sun The Ten of Chinese
+If they follow up on the Dagger, they will fall afoul of the

+ The Bowl, "myriad" (万)
+The vessel of Enki, the drinking urn.
+The naphtha urn.
+When they see it, they realize it is what it is.

+The Staff
+These are the words written on the staves

+This is maybe a good time to reveal that Obel is an incubus.
+His masters may go up the chain a while.

 Mills.
 Wood vs flour

 Food Hasira.
 Flour from the west, grapes and exotic cultivars from the islands.
 Figs.